Symptom

 - Can an administrator add register users into a schedule offering outside of their domain?

-- Can an administrator add their items to any catalog?
+- Can an administrator add their items to any Library?

 Resource Governance